-I am a botanist and Certified Ecological Restoration Practitioner currently located in the Chicago region.
+Hi! 👋 I am a field botanist and Certified Ecological Restoration Practitioner working in the Chicago region.
 At Northwestern University, I studied environmental sciences with a focus on plant biology and conservation.
 After that, I worked for 8 years at an ecological consulting firm with projects for government agencies, non-profits, and private clients located throughout the Midwest.
 I now work for the Chicago Park District as part of the Environmental Conservation & Engagement team.

 Aside from studying and restoring natural areas, one of the things I most enjoy is helping the average person realize that natural spaces, even in urban areas, are diverse, beautiful, and worthy of our protection and care.